2019 C.L. Dellums African American Leadership School

 Registration Deadline: April 5, 2019

 Co-sponsored by the Contra Costa County Labor Council; the United Steelworkers Local 5; and the Coalition of Black Trade Unionists, Northern California Chapter

 The goal of the C.L.
 Dellums African American Leadership School is to train union and community members active in the Black community so they can strengthen relationships between the Black community and the labor movement.

 This year’s program will continue the focus on Black workers and the Black community in Contra Costa County.
 Economic growth in San Francisco and Oakland and the associated rise in inequality have driven many Black workers out of those cities and into Contra Costa County.
 The curriculum will develop participants’ skills so they can better understand the conditions of Black workers in the county, including the impact of mass incarceration, and support unions and other organizations who seek to address the problems of Black workers.
 Topics to be covered include: Organizing 101; the Political Economy in the East Bay; Civic Engagement; Conducting a Power Analysis; and Mass Incarceration and Criminal Justice Reform.

 This year’s school will take place on six Saturdays and will include both classroom and field work.
 Participants will be selected after an application and interview process.

 Participants will be selected based on an application and phone interview process.

-Applicants will be notified if they have been invited to proceed to a phone interview. *Note: not all applicants will be selected for a phone interview.
+Applicants will be notified if they have been invited to proceed to a phone interview by April 5, 2019. *Note: not all applicants will be selected for a phone interview.

 United Steelworkers Local 5